SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-reviewing-pull-requests.md

 In addition to basic correctness and whether the pull request achieves its intended purpose, I tend to look at:

 * **Checking Statuses**: Are all of the automated builds / checks passing for that pull request?
-I try to look at that first and if something is failling, I try to provide insight.
+I try to look at that first and if something is failing, I try to provide insight.
-* **Wording**: I care a lot about wording/phrasing, which likely comes from having spent several years as a writin tutor.
+* **Wording**: I care a lot about wording/phrasing, which likely comes from having spent several years as a writing tutor.
 So I try to call out opportunities to be clearer with any wording that's being used.
 * **Variable Names**: I try to ensure variable names are correct and descriptive.
-* **Comments that should be issues**: If there are comments in the code similar to `// TODO`, I will try to get those addressed in the PR
+* **Comments that should be issues**: If there are comments in the code similar to `// TODO`, I will try to get those addressed in the PR or moved into a separate work item in our work tracking tool.
 * **Checklist Items**: If the project or author is using checklist items, I make sure the checklists are complete.
 * **Ensure the correct branch target**: Nobody likes to accidentally merge something to the wrong spot.
-I usually glance at this (or better yet, use simpler branching strategies that don't
+I usually glance at this -- or better yet, use simpler branching strategies that don't cause confusion in this regard.
 * **Merging Strategy**: I usually check to ensure the project's defined merging strategy is being followed.
 For example, if a project requires one commit for a PR, I make sure the commits have been squashed, or that the automated strategy can be used (such as in GitHub's UI).

 Happy coding!